FDio/csit/docs/tag_documentation.rst

     This implies ASTF traffic profile is used.
     This tag selects specific output processing in PAL.

+.. topic:: TCP_RPS

+    Tests which measure requests per second on empty TCP connections.
+    This implies ASTF traffic profile is used.
+    This tag selects specific output processing in PAL.

 .. topic:: UDP_PPS

     Tests which measure packets per second on lightweight UDP transactions.